-Introductory Note. - Aerodrome emergency planning is the process of preparing an aerodrome to cope with an emergency occurring at the aerodrome or in its vicinity.
+Introductory Note.- Aerodrome emergency planning is the process of preparing an aerodrome to cope with an emergency occurring at the aerodrome or in its vicinity.
 The objective of aerodrome emergency planning is to minimize the effects of an emergency, particularly in respect of saving lives and maintaining aircraft operations.
 The aerodrome emergency plan sets forth the procedures for coordinating the response of different aerodrome agencies (or services) and of those agencies in the surrounding community that could be of assistance in responding to the emergency.
 Guidance material to assist the appropriate authority in establishing aerodrome emergency planning is given in the Airport Services Manual (Doc 9137), Part 7.

-9.1.1 The Aerodrome Operator shall establish an aerodrome emergency at an aerodrome, commensurate with the aircraft operations and other activities conducted at the aerodrome.

-9.1.2 The aerodrome emergency plan shall provide for the coordination of the actions to be taken in an emergency occurring at an aerodrome or in its vicinity.

-Note 1: Examples of emergencies are: aircraft emergencies, sabotage including bomb threats, unlawfully seized aircraft, dangerous goods occurrences, building fires, natural disaster and public health emergencies.

-Note 2: Examples of public health emergencies are increased risk of travellers or cargo spreading a serious communicable disease internationally through air transport and severe outbreak of a communicable disease potentially affecting a large proportion of aerodrome staff.

-9.1.3 The plan shall coordinate the response or participation of all existing agencies which, in the opinion of PACA, could be of assistance in responding to an emergency.
+- 9.1.1 The Aerodrome Operator shall establish an aerodrome emergency plan at an aerodrome, commensurate with the aircraft operations and other activities conducted at the aerodrome.
+The aerodrome operator shall establish and chair an Aerodrome Emergency Committee (AEC), including agencies on and off the aerodrome that could assist in an emergency.
+The AEC must develop the Aerodrome Emergency Plan (AEP), including procedures for coordinating the responses of assisting agencies.
+Currency and adequacy of the AEP shall be reviewed at least once every twelve months or in accordance with CAA directives. - 9.1.2 The aerodrome emergency plan shall provide for the coordination of the actions to be taken in an emergency occurring at an aerodrome or in its vicinity. - Note 1: Examples of emergencies are: aircraft emergencies, sabotage including bomb threats, unlawfully seized aircraft, dangerous goods occurrences, building fires, natural disaster and public health emergencies. - Note 2: Examples of public health emergencies are increased risk of travellers or cargo spreading a serious communicable disease internationally through air transport and severe outbreak of a communicable disease potentially affecting a large proportion of aerodrome staff. - 9.1.3 The plan shall coordinate the response or participation of all existing agencies which, in the opinion of CAA, could be of assistance in responding to an emergency.